 Instructor Training School is intended for those who have been selected to teach in agency or FFIEC courses.
+It is suggested that those not preparing to become instructors substitute a course in conducting meetings offered by their agency.

-The Instructor Training School is a 4 1/2 day course involving extensive class participation.
+The Instructor Training School is a 4 1⁄2 day course involving extensive class participation.
 It begins on Monday at 8:30 a.m. and ends on Friday at 12:00 noon.
 The normal class day is 8 hours of class activities, including the practice instructions by the participants.